 The Dental Hospital also co-operated with the Infirmary for some surgical cases, and so did the Manchester Foot Hospital, on Anson Street (near Victoria Park), which had been founded in 1920 to train chiropodists and give free treatment to the needy.
 Like the Dental Hospital it did not have beds, but ran daytime and evening out-patient clinics.
 Foot problems, though important to many, were even less glamorous than those of teeth.

-- Mr Martin Ashley - Consultant and Honorary Senior Lecturer in Restorative Dentistry
+- Professor Martin Ashley - Consultant and Honorary Professor in Restorative Dentistry and Oral Health

 - Professor Craig Barclay - Consultant in Restorative Dentistry/ Honorary Professor in Maxillofacial Rehabilitation

 - Dr Suhail A Bhatti - Consultant in Restorative Dentistry